-Meyerson said, “While I appreciate that commissioner Githens reached out to me recently about how to calculate housing affordability in Monroe County, and I gave a rough overview, I also noted that a suitable analysis for commissioners’ policy decisions needs to be more complex than what I could provide in a brief explanation.”
+Myerson said, “While I appreciate that commissioner Githens reached out to me recently about how to calculate housing affordability in Monroe County, and I gave a rough overview, I also noted that a suitable analysis for commissioners’ policy decisions needs to be more complex than what I could provide in a brief explanation.”

-Meyerson continued, “It’s just not possible with current land values and construction costs in Monroe County to build new construction market-rate single-family homes at sales prices that are affordable to 100-percent median family income.”
+Myerson continued, “It’s just not possible with current land values and construction costs in Monroe County to build new construction market-rate single-family homes at sales prices that are affordable to 100-percent median family income.”

-Meyerson described two ways to approach the problem: “You can do that with a subsidy—there’s never going to be enough subsidy to build all the housing that’s needed.
+Myerson described two ways to approach the problem: “You can do that with a subsidy—there’s never going to be enough subsidy to build all the housing that’s needed.
 Or you can do it by adding to housing supply.”

 Whether the planned price point for the houses would make them “attainable” for prospective buyers was a point of contention between Githens and the developers.
 Monroe County’s household AMI is around $76,000.